webmakaka/jsdev.org/website/11-commercial/01-qlik/01-get-data-by-api.md

 ---
 layout: page
 title: Qlik Sense 3.0 How to programmatically get something by Qlik API
+description: Qlik Sense 3.0 How to programmatically get something by Qlik API
+keywords: Qlik Sense 3.0 How to programmatically get something by Qlik API
 permalink: /commercial/qlik/3.x/get-data-by-api/
 ---

 # [Qlik Sense 3.0] How to programmatically get something by Qlik API

     qlik.currApp().getAppLayout().then(function(applayout) {